BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 |Drifblim           |5  |                   |   |                   |   |
 |Masquerain         |5  |                   |   |                   |   |

 Head to the left and talk to Bennett and Serra.
 Bennett will ask us to gather 7 ingredients: Sweet Apple, Tart Apple, Balm Mushroom, Pecha Berry, Berry Juice, Stick, and Rage Powder.
-He'll also offer to teach Headbutt to one of our Pokemon, if we need it.
+He'll also offer to teach Headbutt to one of our Pokémon, if we need it.

 Time to wander around the area looking for these things.
 On this floor you can find a hidden *Ultra Ball*, *Nest Ball*, and *Ability Capsule*.
 Start by jumping into the hole towards the left side, down a muddy slope.
 On this bottom level, you can talk to a tree to get the *Sweet Apple*.